pscedu/psc-wpdocs/neocortex/reference-compilation.md

 [juran@bridges2-login012 ~]$
 Note
-Please have in mind that your Neocortex allocation/account has access to more than one partition.
+Please have in mind that yourÂ NeocortexÂ allocation/account has access to more than one partition.
 RM for Regular Memory and EM for Extreme Memory.
 The default one to use should be the RM one, since there are more SU available there, and you should only switch to the EM one if needed after testing everything on RM so your SU don't run out prematurely.
-Additionally, the EM partition (those nodes) do not allow you to run commands interactively via the "interact" command, thus you will be required to either submit on batch mode, or to run the srun command shown below.
+Additionally, the EM partition (those nodes) do not allow you to run commands interactively via the "interact" command, thus you will be required to either submit on batch mode, or to run theÂ srunÂ command shown below.
 Take a look at the project grants available.
 There seem to be 2 different grants available.
 One for a different research project, and then the one for Neocortex.
 Since the latter is the one that has the SU, we should specify it for the different commands.
 [juran@bridges2-login012 ~]$ projects | grep "Project\|Title"
     Project: CIS210012P